Whitney is a hamster parent. She hates to see her furry friends suffer and enjoys educating others of best husbandry practices.

 If your hamster has an abnormal lump anywhere on the body, you should definitely find a veterinarian that is familiar with small animals so that you can have the lump diagnosed.
 It may be a simple abscess caused by an infection, but it could also be a tumor.
 Without veterinary assistance, that's something that you won't be able to have diagnosed over the internet.

 For the most part, if your hamster has a lump, a veterinarian is your only solution.
 Even an abscess caused by an infection is pretty important to have treated.
-If you don't get your hamster treated, the prognosis isn't going to be on the positive side, but with treatment, your hamster should heal within a few weeks.
+If you don't get your hamster treated, the prognosis isn't going to be good—but with treatment your hamster should heal within a few weeks.

 What Causes an Abscess on a Hamster?

 Abscesses can be caused by many different things and most often occur when hamsters are housed in groups.
 The most common cause is a bite, wound, or scratch that has become infected; this is typically caused by another hamster.
 Remember that teddy bear hamsters (Syrian hamsters) are best when housed by themselves, whereas most dwarf species can be housed in groups.

 Another common cause of an abscess is when sharp objects get stuck or scratch the pouches in your hamster's cheeks.
 Basically, when the immune system tries to heal the infection, pus will start to develop underneath the skin, which results in a bump surrounded by swelling.
 So, whether the hamster received a scratch from another hamster, pet, or sharp object, an abscess can develop while the body is trying to heal the wound.